flashboss/rubia-forums/README.md

 - E-mail notifications.
 - RSS/ATOM feeds.

-This draft version has been tested on Wildfly 12.0.0.Final.
+This draft version has been tested on WildFly 12.0.0.Final.

 Requirements
 ------------